tfsojon/bairaktaris-de/content/english/services/surgery-coronary-vessel.md

 logo: "images/services/off-pump.jpg"
 ---

 Coronary bypass surgery has been established in recent decades as the global standard surgical procedure for treating coronary artery disease alongside conventional treatment strategies, such as balloon and/or stenting.
 Today, it accounts for about 60-70% of the total surgical spectrum of cardiac surgery and includes conventional aorto-coronary venous bypass (ACVB) procedures with a cardiopulmonary bypass machine and several other modern and innovative therapeutic options.
-The scope of our clinic includes all areas of modern coronary artery surgery.

 - Conventional aortocoronary venous bypass (ACVB) surgery with a cardiopulmonary bypass machine.
 - Endoscopic and/or minimally invasive vein removal.